ironhack-datalabs/mad-oct-2018/module-1/pipelines-project/your-code/README.md

 $ python3 main_ivan.py
 ```
 Before running it, I recommend you to read the whole README.md
+<br><br>
+I have run an analysis for USA, MEXICO and AUSTRALIA.
+You can find the results in **Output/** folder.
 <br>

 ___
 ## Step 0 - Locate the dataset
-First step consists on creaating a function able to locate all files with an specific file format inside a folder tree.<br>
+First step consists on creaating a function able to locate all files with an specific file format inside a folder tree.<br><br>
-The function will ask us which format we want to look for inside our folder tree.<br>
+The function will ask us which format we want to look for inside our folder tree.<br><br>
 This step needs you to have installed **os** module in your python 3 library.
 Code below helps you with the necessary code to install this module:<br>
 ```
 $ pip3 install os